publishpress/PublishPress-Future/readme.txt

 ### Changes

-- The list of scheduled actions now displays the repetition count/date limits (#928).
+- The list of scheduled actions now displays the repetition count/date limits (Issue #928).
 - Update language files.
+- Updated the UI in the advanced settings page.
+- Move some advanced settings to the "Display" tab (Issue #952)
+- Add title to the future action panel for UI consistency (Issue #965)
+- Renamed the PublishPress Future metabox to Future Actions for UI consistency (Issue #965)

 ### Code changes